Python’s

 before individual results can be joined.
 To ensure distributional fits

-are generated within a reasonable duration, fitter
+are generated within a reasonable duration, fitter has a _timed_run

 function